ritza-co/tutorial-publisher/how-to-build-a-tutorial-publisher.md

 - [PrismJS](https://prismjs.com/) for syntax highlighting.
 - [Pandoc](https://pandoc.org/) for the Markdown to HTML conversion with a Pandoc filter to make the HTML output play nicely with PrismJS.

+This project repository is also available [here on GitHub](https://github.com/ritza-co/tutorial-publisher).

 ## Setting up the environment

 ### Installing Flask